With so many types of baby or child car seats available, buying one can be confusing. Here’s a handy checklist to help you decide which one to choose.

-Newborn babies will need a rear-facing car seat to begin with (NHC, 2016).
-All babies start with a rear-facing infant car seat because travelling backwards is an important part of preventing injuries in a crash (Which?, 2018).
+Newborn babies will need a rear-facing car seat to begin with (NHS, 2019).
+All babies start with a rear-facing infant car seat because travelling backwards is an important part of preventing injuries in a crash (RoSPA, no date a).

 3. Check the details

-Making sure the car seat you’re buying is the right size or type for your child’s current height and weight is important.
-Check our online car seat table as a guide to help you choose the correct type of car seat.
+Make sure the car seat you’re buying is the right size or type for your child’s current height and weight.
+RoSPA’s car seat table is a useful guide.

 All car seats should be EU approved – look for the ‘E’ mark label on the seat.
-Many modern cars have isofix connectors built in to them.
+Many modern cars have built-in isofix connectors.
 Isofix is designed to make installing your car seat quick and easy.
-So it’s worth checking for the isofix connectors in your car – they might be hidden in the cracks between the padding of your car seats (RoSPA, 2018).
+So it’s worth checking for the isofix connectors in your car – they might be hidden in the cracks between the padding of your car seats (NHS, 2019).

-Some retailers will have trained staff in their store who will be happy to help you fit and test a car seat in your car.
-You may need to ring the store in advance and pre-book an appointment for this service (NHS, 2016).
+Some retailers have trained staff in their store who will be happy to help you fit and test a car seat in your car.
+You may need to ring the store in advance and pre-book an appointment for this service.

-Even if your baby hasn’t yet been born yet, it’s a good idea to practise fitting the seat beforehand.
-If you're planning to return home by car from where you gave birth, remember that they won't discharge you unless your vehicle has a child seat (NHS, 2016).
+Even if your baby hasn’t been born yet, it’s a good idea to practise fitting the seat beforehand.
+You could use a teddy or a bag of flour so you’re confident with how to tighten the straps.
+If you're planning to return home by car from where you gave birth, remember that your carers will want to be reassured that you have a child seat.

-Don’t be tempted to buy a second hand car seat.
+Avoid buying a second-hand car seat (RoSPA, no date b).
 This is because it could have been damaged in an accident and might not have all its parts, including important fitting and safety instructions.
-Other reasons are: it may not be the most up to date, safest or most user-friendly model and it might not fit in your car properly (NHS, 2016).
+Other reasons are that it may not be the most up to date, safest or most user-friendly model and it might not fit in your car properly (NHS, 2019).

-- you know its history and know it hasn’t been in a car accident that could have damaged it and rendered it unsafe to use
+- its history and know it hasn’t been in a car accident that could have damaged it and rendered it unsafe to use

 Choosing a car seat can take time.
 If you are still unsure about which car seat to go for it is worth reading our guide to car seats or visiting the Royal Society for Prevention of Accidents (RoSPA)’s website.